Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

 \subsubsection{Source-Coding Protocol for Continuous States}

-Having a quantum source generating a sequence of $n$ independent continuous states as $\rho^{\otimes n}$, we apply a coding protocol on the source states, described in this section.
-We first separate the input states into proper and improper states by applying the clipping POVM $\Pi_{k_1}$ which generates a sequence of error bits $A^n_{k_1}\equiv \{A_{i,k_1}\}_{i=1}^n$ defined as
+Having a quantum source generating a sequence of $n$ independent continuous states $\rho^{\otimes n}$, we apply a coding protocol on the source states, described as follows.
+First, separate the input states into \textit{proper} and \textit{improper} states (the states residing inside and outside the clipping region respectively) by applying the clipping POVM $C_{k_1}$.
+This generates a sequence of error bits $A^n_{k_1}\equiv \{A_{i,k_1}\}_{i=1}^n$ where $A_{i,k_1}$ is the clipping error of the $i$-th state as defined in \eqref{eq:indicatorAk1}.
+Thus, according to \textit{Weak Law of Large Numbers}, for any fixed $\epsilon_{cl}>0$ and $k_1 \in \mathbb{N}$, there exists a value $N_0(\epsilon_{cl}, k_1)$ large enough such that for any $n\geq N_0(\epsilon_{cl}, k_1)$, the number of proper states